How should this medicine be used?

 Before receiving tislelizumab-jsgr,

-• tell your doctor if you are pregnant or plan to become pregnant.
-You should not become pregnant while you are receiving tislelizumab-jsgr.
-If you are female, you will need to take a pregnancy test before you start treatment and use birth control to prevent pregnancy during your treatment with tislelizumab-jsgr and for 4 months after your final dose.
+- tell your doctor if you are pregnant or plan to become pregnant.
+You should not become pregnant while you are receiving tislelizumab-jsgr injection.
+IYou may be asked take a pregnancy test before you start treatment, You should use birth control to prevent pregnancy during your treatment and for 4 months after your final dose.
 If you become pregnant while receiving tislelizumab-jsgr, call your doctor immediately.
-Tislelizumab-jsgr can cause fetal harm.
+Tislelizumab-jsgr may harm the fetus.

-• tell your doctor if you are breastfeeding.
+- tell your doctor if you are breastfeeding or plan to breastfeed.
 You should not breastfeed while you are receiving tislelizumab-jsgr and for 4 months after your final dose.

 What special dietary instructions should I follow?